An introduction from our Chairman

 The Remuneration Committee follows the principles of good corporate governance in relation to the structure of its remuneration policy and, accordingly, takes account of the QCA Corporate Governance Code as adopted by the Board.

-The remit of the Committee is primarily to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Executive Directors and the Senior Executives of the Group.
+The remit of the Committee is primarily to determine and agree the framework or broad policy for the remuneration of the Company’s Executive Directors and the Senior Managers of the Group.
 The remuneration of Non-Executive Directors is a matter for the Board, excluding the Non-Executive Directors.
-The remuneration of the Chairman is a matter for the Remuneration Committee, excluding Andrew Brode.
+The remuneration of the Chairman is a matter for the Remuneration Committee.
 No Director or Senior Executive is involved in any discussion or decision about his or her own remuneration.

-The Remuneration Committee met twice in FY2019.
-The attendance rate at these meetings was 80%.
+The Remuneration Committee met twice in FY2020.
+The attendance rate at these meetings was 100%.